Mortgage Broker Licence (for individuals)

 When you apply online you need to create an account or sign in.

-You need to renew your Mortgage Broker Licence by 1 November each year.
-You should get a renewal notice before the renewal date.
+You need to renew your Mortgage Broker Licence by 31 October each year.
+You should get a renewal notice by email before the renewal date.
 It’s your responsibility to renew on time (the principal broker needs to renew the licence on your behalf).